Home » Guides » Reviews » Festool Domino Joiner DF500 Review

 Festool DF500 DOMINO Joiner Review

-There are few things not to like about a Festool DOMINO Joiner.
+There are a few things not to like about a Festool DOMINO Joiner.

 Pros

-There is a very good reason woodworkers, including me, are willing to part with over $1,000 for this tool: versatility and speed.
+There is an excellent reason woodworkers, including me, are willing to part with over $1,000 for this tool: versatility and speed.

 Here’s what I like about this tool: